 Why Ninh Binh and Lan Ha Bay should be part of your Vietnam travel plans

-written by Ciara Cunnane September 4, 2022
+written by Ciara Cunnane June 4, 2024

-“Row the other way!” shrieked my kayaking partner as once again we veered close to a huge wall of rock.
+‘Row the other way!’ shrieked my kayaking partner as once again we veered close to a huge wall of rock.
 I frantically began to turn to the left and as we narrowly avoided a crash, we both burst into fits of giggles.

-Travellers kayak on Lan Ha BayWe were mere dots in a tiny vessel surrounded by statuesque rock formations jutting out of a gloriously vast expanse of water in Lan Ha Bay.
-Lan Ha and Bai Tu Long are the lesser-known sisters of Halong Bay, and the three bays make up the Halong Bay region, a UNESCO World Heritage site since 1994, and a popular tourist destination for much, much longer.
+We were mere dots in a tiny vessel surrounded by statuesque rock formations jutting out of a gloriously vast expanse of water in Lan Ha Bay.
+Lan Ha and Bai Tu Long are the lesser-known sisters of Halong Bay and the three bays make up the Halong Bay region, a UNESCO World Heritage site since 1994 and a popular tourist destination for much, much longer.

-A woman sits on the beach on Cat Ba IslandWhen planning an active holiday in northern Vietnam, trekking in regions such as Sapa had sprung to mind, but I had assumed my beach days would be reserved for further south.
-I was surprised by the wealth of activities available on Cat Ba, which is 30 minutes by boat from Lan Ha Bay, and how lovely its beaches would be.
+When planning an active holiday in northern Vietnam, trekking in regions such as Sapa had sprung to mind, but I had assumed my beach days would be reserved for further south.
+I was surprised by the wealth of activities and the lovely beaches available on Cat Ba, which is 30 minutes by boat from Lan Ha Bay.
 It’s the largest of 367 islands in the Cat Ba archipelago, and maintains the dramatic rock formations of the surrounding bays.

 The best way to take in this incredible scenery is by boat with a local guide.
-The mostly female rowers have a clever technique where they operate the boat with their feet; every boat ride lasts two hours, so it’s impressive how hard they work on a busy day.
-They have a particular skill for maneuvering through underwater caves, and I was impressed as my guide did so with little head room and only a small flashlight.
+The mostly female rowers have a clever technique where they operate the boat with their feet.
+Every boat ride lasts two hours, so it’s impressive how hard they work on a busy day.
+They have a particular skill for maneuvering through underwater caves and I was impressed as my guide did so with little head room and only a small flashlight.

 Eager to explore the cliffs, bays and villages of Vietnam?
 Jump in for a small group adventure in northern Vietnam now.